-- turning in someone else's work as your own - copying words or ideas from someone else without giving credit - failing to put a quotation in quotation marks - giving incorrect information about the source of a quotation - changing words but copying the sentence structure of a source without giving credit - copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not."
+- a.) turning in someone else's work as your own - b.) copying words or ideas from someone else without giving credit - c.) failing to put a quotation in quotation marks - d.) giving incorrect information about the source of a quotation - e.) changing words but copying the sentence structure of a source without giving credit - f.) copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not."

-Note that these examples apply equally to print and online sources.
+Note that these examples apply equally to print and online sources, including AI-generated material.